2009-Nissan-Cube/About-This-Hack/README.md

 # About This Hack
-A simple application to view your exact hardware on macOS.
-Similar to About This Mac, but with more features, including AMD Processor Support, display resolution, and more!
-It retains the old "About This Mac" design language and is supported on both Hackintoshes and real Macs.<br>
+Discover your hardware on macOS with this simple, user-friendly hardware info app that retains the beloved design language of the classic 'About This Mac' interface, while gaining access to a wealth of additional features.
+Our app provides comprehensive information, including AMD Processor Support, display resolution, and much more.
+Whether you're on a Hackintosh or a real Mac, experience the best of all worlds with this intuitive and informative tool.<br>

 # Supported OS's
 - **10.11 El Capitan and newer**